Want to make some yummy treats for your pup? Here are some homemade dog food recipes and treats that are vet approved and tasty!

 In a medium bowl, use a hand mixer to fully combine the oat flour, banana, peanut butter, egg, and crumbled bacon.

 On a clean flat surface, roll out the dough mixture to about 1/3 inch thickness.
+Or roll them thicker, and cook a little longer.

 Use your cookie cutter to cut the individual biscuits, or shape with hands, and place them onto a parchment-lined or non-stick cookie sheet.
 (If you need to lightly grease your cookie sheet, use a small amount of olive oil.)